kraflab/dsda-doom/docs/sndinfo.md

 ### Placing ambient sounds in maps

 You can place an ambient sound in a map using DoomEdNum 14001 to 14064, where the associated index ranges from 1 to 64.
+Optionally, you can use DoomEdNum 14065 and set the first special argument to the ambient sound index.